warpdotdev/docs/docs/features/session-sharing.md

 ### Share a session

-Users on a [Team](teams.md) plan and users on the Beta will find a Share button in the Warp top-bar navigation.
+Users will find a Share button in the Warp top-bar navigation.

 To start sharing: